AdmanDev/socketio-decorator/README.md

 ## Application Events

-Application events provide an internal event bus for cross-service / class communication within your server application.
-Unlike Socket.IO events that communicate over the network, Application events are server-side only and enable decoupled communication between different parts of your application.
+Application events provide an internal event bus for cross-service / class communication within your server.
+Unlike Socket.IO events that communicate over the network, application events are server-side only and enable decoupled communication between different parts of your application.

 ### Why use Application Events?